 These CSEPs will have the same access to HA obstetric services as local pregnant women, subject to verification of their CSEP status.
 The obstetric charges for non-Hong Kong residents do not apply to them.
 Upon admission to HA hospitals, they will be charged at prevailing hospital maintenance rates as set out in CSRs.

 DH provides families clinic and dental clinic services to CSEPs as well as processing their applications for reimbursement of medical expenses.

 DH operates 6 families clinics, 1 in Kowloon, 2 on Hong Kong Island and 3 in the New Territories.
 Families clinic will allocate same-day appointment, advanced appointment (within seven working days) and re-appointment to CSEPs as appropriate.
 They receive telephone bookings at 8:00 a.m. from Monday to Friday.

 CSEPs can make appointments through the Automated Telephone Booking System (ATBS), in addition to calling at individual clinics direct.
 The ATBS operates round-the-clock at 3950 9600 and provides booking service in Cantonese, Putonghua and English.
 CSEPs can call at any time to choose a families clinic for making appointments for the next 24 hours or the next seven working days.
 CSEPs who have successfully made an appointment through the ATBS can make enquiries of or cancel the appointment through the system.
 Details of the appointment flow are set out in the flow chart.

 DH operates 40 Government dental clinics to provide general dental services for CSEPs, including routine check-up, scaling and filling etc. For better treatment and use of resources, CSEPs should select one dental clinic for receiving the services concerned.

 Individual dental clinics provide services during extended operating hours.
 CSEPs should contact their attending dental clinics for details and make prior appointment before visiting the specified dental clinic during the extended operating hours.

-CSEPs using dental services for the first time should contact the dental clinics by phone for making appointments.
+CSEPs using dental services for the first time should contact DH by phone (Tel.
+No.: 2892 2577) for making appointments.
 Recall appointments for routine check-ups will be arranged after the completion of treatment.
 Please attend the check-ups according to the date and time on the appointment card.